charlesbrandt/public/system/system.md

 # System

-Try setting up a computer with a fresh operating system.
-In general, I find it easier to set up a system from scratch quickly, rather than fix a broken system or upgrade an obsolete system.
-I feel more confident that the system is clean and stable that way.
-This is also a good chance to make sure note taking, configuration management, and backup habits are working.
+Setting up a computer with a fresh operating system.

-If you don't have a preferred operating system, consider one that is open source.
-Open source software is a wonderful thing, and I encourage you to take some time to learn why: general/free_software.txt
+If you don't already have a preferred operating system, consider one that is open source.
+Open source software is a wonderful thing, [but don't just take my word for it.](https://opensource.guide)

 Linux is the most common on desktop machines in the open source world.
 There are many flavors: